Macrometacorp/docs/docs/apps/realtime-log-analytics.md

 title: Realtime Log Analytics
 ---

-This demo shows how to integrate real-time log analytics with Macrometa GDN to monitor the status and activity of Stream workers and Query workers.
+This demo shows how to integrate real-time log analytics with Macrometa GDN to monitor the status and activity of stream workers and query workers.

 ## Setup